the RISE project

 Register your interest to join us via the form at the bottom of the page and we'll be in touch.

 Note: Due to the high demand, we are unable to accept any new people at present but fill in the form below and we'll let you know when places become available.
+To be accepted onto the programme, you will need to agree to take part in more than component.

 It is well accepted that the arts help balance our emotions and can produce feelings of wellbeing.
 There is no expectation to produce wonderful art in this group, but rather to take part in ‘the doing’.